Marklogic-retired/marklogic-data-hub/_pages/upgrade/upgrade-to-4_1_x-tab-DHF403401to410.md

 1. {% include ostabs-run-gradle-step.html grtask="hubUpdate -i" %}

+1. Edit your `gradle.properties` file, and add the following property.

+      ```
+      mlDHFVersion=4.1.0
+      ```

-1. Copy any custom database/server configurations from the old (renamed) config files to the new ones.
+1. Copy any custom database/server configurations from the old (renamed) configuration files to the new ones.

     | copy from | paste to |
     |---|---|